twk6809/ARISS_mod_script_gen/HELPER.md

 If running in Thonny, make sure the `ARISS_mod_script_gen` tab is active before clicking on `Run`.
 If another tab, such as the form is open and the active tab, it will try to run what is in the form, which is not Python, and generate lots of errors.
 This is easy to do!
-Just make the tab with the script the active one an run it.

 The tool can fail if the expected file names are not as expected.
 The input file names are fixed in the Python code.
 See the README file.